 As these things often are for me, the finish was bittersweet, but I am filled with the contentment of successfully executing a difficult “thing.”
 According to Kristin McLane, who previously worked for the Green Mountain Club, I am the 11th known person to complete a Winter Long Trail end-to-end.
 (Previous finishers include George Pearlstein in the 1960s, Tom & Diane Sawyer in the 1980s, Tom Stone, Pat Moriarty, and “Wolf” in the 1990s [these 3 all thru-hiked!], and more recently Mary Lou Recor, Chris Holmes, Brad Butler, and Joplin James.
 There may be more though.)
 Including approach trails and unplowed roads, I hiked approximately 304 miles (the LT’s 272 miles, plus an extra 32).
 Of the LT miles, 247 (over 90%) were solo; I had company – my husband, who would hike back some days to meet me, and friend Paul who joined for one section – for only 25 miles of the LT.

 In the first 90 miles of Trail, I met only 3 hikers.
 Aside from Camel’s Hump on a Saturday and App Gap to Lincoln Gap in the beginning of the Covid pandemic, I met less than 20 hikers on the entire Trail.
 I saw the most animal tracks between Lincoln Gap and Middlebury Gap, the most moose sign on Mt.
 Mayo, and an incredible deer yard on...
 I'm not saying!
 Benefits of winter hiking include no bugs, no mud, and much better views.
 One definite downside is a narrow margin for error; that margin gets even skinnier when solo.
 I carried enough safety gear and layers to hopefully survive an uncomfortable night out, including a huge puffy jacket, insulated pants, bivy bag, small foam pad, extra food, extra mittens and hat, map & compass, small emergency kit, small stove & pot.
 I am very comfortable out there on my own and always had a bailout plan.
 I tried very hard to stay on trail but didn’t panic when I lost it.
 And I lost it a lot!
-I always had a bailout plan.
 My husband knew where I was and has personal knowledge of the Trail having hiked E2E in 2019.

 Speaking of my husband… traversing the Long Trail in this manner – point to point and mostly solo – would not have been possible without the assistance of my husband, Chris Scott, and I am deeply grateful for his unwavering support and command of (seamless!) logistics.
-Along with the Catamount Trail, I have not traversed the length of Vermont 7 times.
+Along with the Catamount Trail, I have now traversed the length of Vermont 7 times.
 Would/will I do it again?
 YES!
 I still want to do a southbound thru-hike in the fall following the changing of the leaves.

 A few of my favorite photos followed by the day-by-day account: